Thilanka1999/portfolio/_pages/cv.md

 Work experience
 ======
 * Millennium IT ESP (Pvt) Ltd  Internship - Cybersecurity
-  * I have also worked on branch firewall upgrades, implementing best practices, and gaining a deeper understanding of the larger network structure.
+  * I have worked on branch firewall upgrades, implementing best practices, and gaining a deeper understanding of the larger network structure.
 During a Zscaler deployment project, I was involved in adding users, creating policies, troubleshooting user access issues, and analyzing data and user traffic for investigative purposes.